 60-80% of Total Turnaround Time Is Proofing Time

-LEGO moved from email proofing and collaboration to an online proofing workflow and managed to reduce their production time by up to 35% through this shift- and as we all know, time is money.
-As a result of their implementation of an online proofing solution, where their proofs are stored in a centralized online location, reviewers always looked at the latest new version, everyone involved can see each other’s comments, and the proofing process became transparent.
+Another interesting fact about email vs design proof software rivalry: LEGO moved from email proofing and collaboration to an online proofing workflow and managed to reduce their production time by up to 35% through this shift- and as we all know, time is money.
+As a result of their implementation of an online proofing solution, where their proofs are stored in a centralized online collaboration platform, reviewers always looked at the latest new version, everyone involved can see each other’s comments, and the content review process became transparent.
 All documentation and attachments were stored in a centralized message/comments section, not in each employee’s private email box.
 Reviewers no longer had to search, sort, and manage their email boxes to find information about their projects.

 Another figure is that 29% of revisions in business documents are made due to miscommunications among employees.
 Considering that each version of the revisions takes almost the same time to create as the original, a lot of time is lost making corrections that may not necessarily be required.